awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-troubleshooting.md

 12/20/2019 21:41:48 root [INFO]: another process has acquired yum lock, waiting 2 s and retry.
 ```

-**Cause**: The `AWS-RunPatchBaseline` document has started running on an instance where it is already running in another operation and and has acquired the package manager `yum` process\.
+**Cause**: The `AWS-RunPatchBaseline` document has started running on an instance where it's already running in another operation and and has acquired the package manager `yum` process\.

 **Solution**: Ensure that no State Manager association, maintenance window tasks, or other configurations that run `AWS-RunPatchBaseline` on a schedule\) are targeting the same instance around the same time\.